FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/nspart.md

 - string64 SFTP

-Network identifier by which the local Transfer CFT{{< TransferCFT/componentshortname  >}} identifies itself to its partner.
+Network identifier by which the local {{< TransferCFT/axwayvariablesComponentShortName  >}} identifies itself to its partner.
 The remote partner must retrieve the CFTPART description such that the associated NRPART parameter corresponds to this value.

 This parameter value is case sensitive in CFTUTIL commands if you enclose the value in " " quotes.